bruchh/co-creating/toolkit/docs/bringing-young-people-and-city-leaders-together/scheduling-workshops-and-activities.md

-# Scheduling workshops and activities with co-researchers
+# Scheduling Workshops and Activities with Co-Researchers

 It is important to come to an agreement with all co-researchers involved in your project on the days and times that work for everyone to attend workshops and conduct research and dissemination events.